Antoine Constantin CailleUNIVERSAL FUND MEMBER

 Antoine's Story

 Antoine joined Watsi on October 20th, 2015.
-Seven years ago, Antoine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Antoine's most recent donation traveled 8,600 miles to support Naw Lah, a 35-year-old teacher, mother, and refugee from Thailand, to fund a C-section surgery to deliver her baby safely.
+Eight years ago, Antoine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Antoine's most recent donation traveled 8,300 miles to support Aye, a creative cook and mom from Burma, to fund heart surgery.

 Impact